Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Models for Arbitrary Starting Radii and selection effects

 One remaining concern regarding our merger timescale results is selection effects, a common issue in studies of merger timescales using cosmological simulations.
 Since we only analyze satellites that have already merged with centrals, our sample is likely biased toward events with shorter merger timescales.
 If this sample is taken as representative of all infall events, our model may underestimate the true average merger timescales.
-With the model for arbitrary infall radii, we can now utilize the entire infall sample—whether the satellites have merged, dispersed, or survived—to study selection effects.
+With the model for arbitrary starting radii, we can now use the entire infall sample—whether the satellites have merged, been disrupted, or are still surviving—to study selection effects.
 This is possible because our model allows us to predict merger timescales for any two points in an event's timeline and compare the predicted time intervals with those from simulations.
 As a result, satellites do not need to have already merged with the central to be included in the analysis.